Super Simple Scones are just that. Super, simple, scones. No cutting in of fat, just let the heavy cream do the work and enjoy tender scones anytime.

 The possibilities are really endless.

 I do find that dried fruits work better than fresh.
-Fresh fruit, with their juiciness, will change the texture of the final product.
+Fresh fruit, with its juiciness, will change the texture of the final product.
 So I recommend dried.
 But they will work with fresh as well.
 Just not as well.
 In my personal opinion.

-LindySez tip: To keep your nuts fresh, keep them in the freezer
+LindySez tip: To keep your nuts fresh, keep them in the freezer.

 Your choice of nuts is up to you as well.
 You can use them, or not.
 Walnuts?
 Almonds?
 Pecans?
 They all work beautifully.
 Just make sure they are toasted before you add them.
 Toasted nuts add so much more flavor than raw nuts.
 Toasting nuts is really easy to do; put the nuts in a single layer on a baking sheet, and bake in a 325º oven for about 5 - 10 minutes, stirring once.
 Do keep an eye on them as they bake, nuts go from baked to burnt very quickly because of the oils in them.
 Those oils, of course, are good oils and good fat.